penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

 Each spend contains an SpendBody and a zk-SNARK spend proof.

+## Invariants

+The invariants that the Spend upholds are described below.

+#### Local Invariants

+1. You must have spend authority over the note to spend

+2. You can't spend a positioned note twice.

+    2.1.
+Each positioned note has exactly one valid nullifier for it.

+    2.2.
+No two spends on the ledger, even in the same transaction, can have the same nullifier.

+3. You can't spend a note that has not been created, unless the amount of that note is 0.

+#### Local Justification

+1. We verify the auth_sig using the randomized verification key, which must not be 0, provided on the spend body, even if the amount of the note is 0.
+A note's transmission key binds the authority.

+2. The following checks prevent spending a positioned note twice:

+    2.1.
+A note's transmission key binds to the nullifier key in circuit as described in the [Diversified Address Integrity](#diversified-address-integrity) section, and all components of a positioned note, along with this key are hashed to derive the nullifier in circuit as described below in the [Nullifier Integrity](#nullifier-integrity) section.

+    2.2.
+This is in the `ActionHandler` implementation on `check_stateful`, and an external check about the integrity of each transaction.

+3. The circuit verifies for non-zero amounts that there is a valid [Merkle authentication path](#merkle-auth-path-verification) to the note in the global state commitment tree.

+#### Global Justification

+1.1.
+This action destroys the value of the note spent, and is reflected in the balance by adding the value to the transaction value balance.
+Value is not created due to [system level invariant 1](../../transactions/invariants.md), which ensures that transactions contribute a 0 value balance.
+We do not create value, because of 3.

 ## Spend zk-SNARK Statements

 The spend proof demonstrates the properties enumerated below for the following private witnesses known by the prover: